squizlabs/HTML_CodeSniffer/README.markdown

 #### Node & JSDom.

-HTML_CodeSniffer requires a dom to run, however, it is possible to run it entirely server side without a headless browser using Node on arbitrary fragments of HTML using an environment wrapper like [JSDom](https://github.com/tmpvar/jsdom).
+BOSA Accessibility Check requires a dom to run, however, it is possible to run it entirely server side without a headless browser using Node on arbitrary fragments of HTML using an environment wrapper like [JSDom](https://github.com/tmpvar/jsdom).